geishatokyo/geishatokyo.github.io/README.md

 ## Create articles

-In master branch of the repository.
+In develop branch of the repository.

 1. Fetch and pull master repository
 ```git fetch && git pull origin master```